ex0dus-0x/ex0dus-0x.github.io/_posts/2021-02-25-exploring-linux-evasion.md

 # stores the eBPF C program we'll be running in the kernel
 EBPF_PROG = "bpf.c"

+# We need to first re-implement the event struct that was instantiated in the BPF program.
+# As noted previously, the `type_t` enum ends up being an `int` in our loader.
 class Event(ctypes.Structure):
     _fields_ = [
         ("pid", ctypes.c_int),